-Abel and Satyapal (2008) [Ne V] emission in what they expect to be starburst galaxies, determining that it is almost always due to AGN activity.
-Our grids do predict some [Ne V] 14.3 µm and [Ne V] 24.3 µm emission; however, this emission is minimal, peaking at 0.6 dex and 0.7 dex respectively.
+Abel and Satyapal (2008) study [Ne V] emission in what they expect to be starburst galaxies, determining that it is almost always due to AGN activity.
+Our grids do predict some [Ne V] 14.3 µm and [Ne V] 24.3 µm emission; however, this emission is minimal, peaking at 0.6 dex and 0.7 dex respectively (Figure 4c, rows e and f) both at very low nH.
 This seems to confirm their predications that starbursts produce little [Ne V], and high [Ne V] emission is likely due to AGN activity, however the simple presence of [Ne V] emission should not attributed to non-thermal excitation.

 Lastly, various infrared fine-structure cooling lines have been found to be reliable tracers of star formation rate (SFR).
 De Looze et al. (2014) finds that the [O I] 63 µm and [O III] 88 µm emission lines show the strongest correlation with the SFR, while the relationship between [C II] 158 µm emission and the SFR is less certain.
 Interestingly, they also report that [C II] 158 µm emission is much more abundant in high-z galaxies than either [O I] 63 µm or [O III] 88 µm emission.
 We discuss the metallicity sensitivity of these particular lines further in the sensitivity studies section (§4.2).
 These predictions are based on Hα emission, which is relatively flat across our grids.
 Thus, at constant φH and nH values, differences in the peak equivalent widths of [O I] 63 µm, [O III] 88 µm, and [C II] 158 µm indicate differences in SFR.
 Otherwise, these differences should be interpreted as differences in the φH and nH values.